microsoft/csa-misc-utils/sample-EasyAuth-ClassicASP/README.md

 Easy Auth makes the id_token from Azure AD available in a header after authentication; this parses the token (App Services will have already validated it and logged you in), and sets the claims in session state.

+If you are interested in deploying this in a Windows Container in App Service, a dockerfile is also available in the solution directory.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a